h8moss/progressive/README.md

 If you encounter any issues during installation or have suggestions for improving cross-platform support, please open an issue on our [GitHub repository](https://github.com/h8moss/progress-tracker/issues).
 ## 🖱️ Usage

-1. Launch Progress Tracker from your applications menu or desktop shortcut.
+1. Launch Progressive from your applications menu or desktop shortcut.
 2. Here you may start a new tracker or open an existing one
 3. To add new tasks right click anywhere within the main task and click "new child" or press the big plus button at the bottom.
 4. To create subtasks first right click any existing task and click "make childful", then right click it and click "new child"